 This work is addressed to readers with an advanced level of Java who hav some knowledge of Web development.
 It is also aimed to architects who wish to understand how to imbricate different APIs from Java EE 5 to carry out an Intranet-Internet application.
 Lastly, beginners and students will also find there their way by using the multiple references spread throughout the book.

-Like the other books of thecollection edited by , this book uses an elaborate page-setting of two columns allowing many asides.
+Like the other books of the Cahiers du Programmeur collection edited by Eyrolles, this book uses an elaborate page-setting of two columns allowing many asides.

 Structure of the book